Denver International Airport: History

-In 2021, the airport experienced a notable failure of the train system.
+On August 20, 2021, the airport experienced a mechanical failure of its train system that caused significant delays.
 In response, a request for information from the private sector was issued to analyze options to possibly supplement the train system in the future.
+By 2023, several companies proposed their ideas to transport passengers.

 In 2022, a committee was formed to support efforts to establish flights between Denver and Africa.